CMS-Enterprise/SONAR/sonar-ui/README.md

 Delete the `node_modules` directory and the `package-lock.json` file, then run `npm i` to regenerate both.

+## Custom URL within Docker
+The URL in which the UI determines the API endpoint can be configured within the public/config/settings.js. \
+During deployment the settings.js will be configured based on the environment in use.

 ## CSS/Style Standards and Best Practices
 ### Emotion Guidelines
 - Emotion is a CSS/JS library that allows for type-safe style composition.